alvarcarto/alvarcarto-map-server/README.md

 Requirements:

 * Fresh Ubuntu 16.04 installation
-* At least 16GB RAM for the installation phase
+* At least 16GB RAM for the installation phase.
+32GB minimum is recommended for production.
 * 450GB disk space (tested: 350GB disk space was not enough)

 The full planet import should be done in a dedicated OVH server.